Arts Council offers schools opportunities for artist residencies

-FRANKFORT, Ky. — The Kentucky Arts Council is offering Teacher Initiated Program grants for short-term artist residencies scheduled to take place in the spring of 2011.
-These grants give professional artists an opportunity to demonstrate their art forms and provide students and teachers repeated hands-on experiences in the making of art.
-Artists also collaborate with teachers to design and implement innovative programs that provide the tools to continue utilizing art across the curriculum after the residency is completed.
+FRANKFORT, Ky. — Teachers across Kentucky can now apply for Teacher Initiated Program grants for short-term artist residencies scheduled for spring 2012.
+These grants place professional artists in the classroom to give students and teachers hands-on experiences making art.
+Artists also collaborate with teachers to design and implement innovative programs for incorporating art across the curriculum after the residency is completed.

-Residencies vary widely, depending on the planning of the teacher and the artist hired for the residency.
+The focus of residencies can vary widely, depending on the goals of the teacher and expertise of the artist hired for the residency.

-The grant amounts are based on the length of the residencies, which can be for one to four weeks.
-The grant awards are $540, $1,080, $1,620 and $2,160, respectively.
-The schools select artists from the Kentucky Arts Council's Arts Education Roster, which is available at http://artistdirectory.ky.gov/aer/.
+Grant awards, based on one- to four-week residencies, are $540, $1,080, $1,620 and $2,160, respectively.
+The schools select artists for the residencies from the Kentucky Arts Council's Teaching Artists Directory, which is available at http://artistdirectory.ky.gov/Pages/ArtsEducationArtistDirectory.aspx.